gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

      - You are using a custom certificate or custom CA (see the [troubleshooting document](troubleshooting.md))
      - The instance is firewalled (check your firewall rules)

+Please note that disabling a secondary node will stop the sync process.

+Please note that if `git_data_dirs` is customized on the primary for multiple repository shards you must duplicate the same configuration on the secondary.

+Point your users to the ["Using a Geo Server" guide](using_a_geo_server.md).

 Currently, this is what is synced: